What is a barley?

 You can also produce alcoholic beverages such as beer.
 Barley malt is used as a substitute for coffee or whiskey, or for the production of beer or wine that is produced by boiling water to produce barley water that is mixed with other ingredients (lemon, sugar, borage, etc).
 Barley water is an nonalcoholic, very refreshing drinks.

-Barley, besides being used used for making bread, can also be used as an ingredient to create different dishes in different cuisines from around the world.
+Barley, besides being used for making bread, can also be used as an ingredient to create different dishes in different cuisines from around the world.
 It appears mainly in Arab countries, countries of Eastern Europe, British Isles and Africa.
-(More information on the food properties of barley in the listing above).
+(More information on the food properties of barley in the listing below).

 – Food for the animals: The barley is used directly as feed grain for animals or becomes part of the composition of many animal feed.
 Barley is the principal grain used for animal feed in cold places where corn or other cereals can not grow properly.
 (Northern and Eastern Europe, Canada, North America)

 – Medicinal Plant: The plant of barley or its grain are used as medicinal plants for the treatment of the cholesterol, diabetes, belly pain, diarrhea, etc. Recent studies have demonstrated that it could be very interesting in the treatment of cancer.
-(More information on the medicinal properties of the barley in the listing above)
+(More information on the medicinal properties of the barley in the listing below)

 – Plant gardening: Some varieties of barley are used in gardening.